 - Determine if the capacity of existing middle schools can be increased.
 At the middle school level, expansions are planned for North Bethesda and Tilden Middle Schools that will take both schools up to a capacity of around 1,200 students each.
 This capacity will address projected enrollment through 2021-2022.
-However, these expansions are not expected to accommodate the full buildout of the 2010 White Flint Sector Plan, or the potential enrollment needs of currently underway Rock Spring Master Plan, the Grosvenor-Strathmore Minor Master Plan Amendment, and this Plan.
+However, these expansions are not expected to accommodate the full build-out of the 2010 White Flint Sector Plan, or the potential enrollment needs of currently underway Rock Spring Master Plan, the Grosvenor-Strathmore Minor Master Plan Amendment, and this Plan.
 Options to further expand these schools could be explored in the future, perhaps taking them up to 1,500 students each. - If increasing the capacities of existing middle schools in the Walter Johnson cluster above the planned 1,200 capacities is infeasible or is insufficient to address enrollment increases, then available capacity in middle schools surrounding the Walter Johnson Cluster should be considered.
-The only adjacent cluster with space available in its middle schools is the Winston Churchill Cluster where both Cabin John and Herbert Hoover middle schools are projected to have available space.
+The only adjacent cluster with space available in its middle schools is the Winston Churchill Cluster where both Cabin John and Herbert Hoover middle schools are projected to have available space. - Construct a new middle school.
+There is one future middle school site in the vicinity of the Walter Johnson Cluster:

-- Construct a new middle school.
-There are two future middle school sites in the vicinity of the Walter Johnson Cluster.
-The Brickyard Middle School site is in the Winston Churchill Cluster and the King Farm Middle School site is in the Richard Montgomery Cluster.
-If building a new school at these locations is considered infeasible, then the purchase of a middle school site or co-location with a park, could be considered. - Consider locating a middle or high school site on the Rocking Horse Road Center facility in the Randolph Hills neighborhood.
+- the Brickyard Middle School site in the Winston Churchill Cluster.
+If building a new school at this location is considered infeasible, then the purchase of a middle school site or co-location with a park could be considered. - Consider locating a middle or high school site on the Rocking Horse Road Center facility in the Randolph Hills neighborhood.
 The 18-acre property, which is a former elementary school in a residential neighborhood, is large enough to accommodate a traditional middle school and is within the Sector Plan area.
 However, it would require adjustment of school boundaries as the site is currently in the Downcounty Consortium.